Khyber-Pakhtunkhwa-

 b.Political Leadership’s Function

 The battle brought to light how political leadership shapes federal-provincial ties as well.
 In the years after the war, KP leaders—especially those from the Pashtun community—kept pressing for more autonomy and representation.
-Through their efforts, a more comprehensive federal system that acknowledged the distinct requirements of each province was developed.
+Through their efforts, a more comprehensive federal system that acknowledged the distinct requirements of each province developed.

 c.
 Development and Regional Inequalities